Rasalexman/Flair/README.md

 ```

 Components:
-1) 'flair' instance is a simple IFacade singleton instace as core functionality point
+1) 'flair' instance is a simple IFacade singleton instance as core functionality point
 2) SimpleCommand instances is a command pattern realisation
 3) Proxy objects is a complex object that store data to manipulate with, it's like repository for ur network calls or database
 4) Mediator is a simple view-hierarchy handler class, it's store and manage lifecyrcle of your view components such as AnkoComponents or xml-layout files.
 Also it support powerfull view backstack storage.